 This is the fatigue one might feel after speaking to a person (or many people) for an extended period.
 Fatigue might occur after speaking in person, especially when going out or traveling to meet up, which requires more energy.
 Responding to text messages or comments on social media can also cause a person to feel fatigued.
 Additionally, video calls are a new way of communicating and require a whole new level of energy, especially for those who aren’t tech-savvy.
 Setting up a call and appearing on screen might cause someone to feel stressed.
 Social fatigue can make us feel overwhelmed, stressed, and wiped out, which affects our energy levels.

-Emotional Fatigue
+2. Emotional Fatigue

 Emotional fatigue entails the times we’ve felt sadness, anger, depression, or frustration for an extended period.
 It’s like those times when we are sad and cry a lot, and our eyes hurt afterward.
-The body is affected because so much energy is used to experience those feelings, and it can leave us feeling pretty wiped of energy.
+The body is affected because so much energy is used to experience those feelings, and it can leave us feeling pretty wiped out of energy.

-Physical Fatigue
+3. Physical Fatigue

 This type of fatigue follows physical activity.
 It can come from having a shower, prepping a meal, or going for a run.
 Many people like the feeling of physical fatigue after doing an activity because it can have benefits, such as better sleep.
 Often with a chronic illness like MS, we can feel exhausted, even when we’re not doing anything.
 Ironically, more physical activity over time improves fatigue levels.

-Pain Fatigue
+4. Pain Fatigue

 Pain may have caused a bad night’s sleep, leading to fatigue the next day.
 Trying to explain that pain to someone else can be tiring, which can prompt emotional fatigue.
 Sometimes the mental aspect of having pain can make us feel depressed, and therefore, exhausted.
 When every movement hurts, it becomes harder and harder to find the energy to move.

-Mental Fatigue
+5. Mental Fatigue

 This comes from expending a lot of mental energy.
 Examples include doing puzzles, problem-solving, and answering questions.
 After this type of activity, it’s common to feel more cognitive symptoms such as brain fog.
 Then, a lack of quality sleep can cause fatigue the next day.

-Chronic Illness Fatigue
+6. Chronic Illness Fatigue

 Sometimes there is no other explanation for what makes us feel fatigued than chronic illness.
 Damage to the brain or spinal cord in different areas might result in fatigue.
 Research using MRIs has shown that people with MS use more energy than the average person because our minds must work twice as hard to find new ways to send messages, which causes fatigue.